werobot-france/website-front/assets/content/en/about.md

 Of course a very disturbed season.
 Our weekly robotic worshop for children in the [social center Condorcet](https://www.espacecondorcet.org/) went on until lockdown.
 We also manage to run two [micro-bits](https://archive.microbit.org/) workshops in the library.
 About the robotics contest, after being involved in the [trophées](http://tropheesderobotique.fr) then in the [coupe de France](https://www.coupederobotique.fr/) they were both cancelled/re-scheduled.

+### Season 2020-2021

+Just before the second lockdown, we were able to participate for the first time in the [French Robotics Cup](https://www.coupederobotique.fr/).
+The experience alongside Matthieu and Mohamed was extremely interesting.
+Otherwise, the season unfolded with mixed results: another year without a physical competition, but we participated in an online competition organized by [Student Robotics](https://studentrobotics.org/) during which we won the "Rookie Award" (award for the best beginner team).
+The Saturday workshop was maintained remotely.
+The youngsters connected to a [jitsi](https://jitsi.org/) chat room, and we managed to conduct some programming activities.

+### Season 2021-2022
+The workshops at the community center and in our Douaires premises were very dynamic, but we were unable to participate in competitions due to a lack of participants!

+### Season 2022-2023
+This year, the workshop at the community center only occurred sporadically as it was regularly closed due to a lack of supervising staff.
+Our participation in the Robotics Trophies (now called the Junior French Robotics Cup) was canceled by the Normandy organization at the last minute.
+The digital workshop, however, remained as active as usual.

 <div id="members"></div>

 ## Our team